 To make sure Marten-Tab is safe for you, tell your doctor if you have:

 Older adults may be more sensitive to the effects of this medicine.

-It is not known whether acetaminophen and butalbital will harm an unborn baby, but it can cause seizures in a newborn if the mother takes the medication late in pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Marten-Tab will harm an unborn baby.
+However, this medicine can cause seizures in a newborn if the mother takes the medicine late in pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Acetaminophen and butalbital can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

 Marten-Tab is not approved for use by anyone younger than 18 years old.

 Follow all directions on your prescription label.
 Do not take more than your recommended dose.
 An acetaminophen overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.